-- 1. A person arrives in the ER W/ Set of symptoms that could possibly be attributed to one of 3 conditions.
-Which one of these conditions does the person have? - 2.
-An online banking service must be able to determine if a transaction is fraudulent on basis of user's IP address, past transaction history, etc. - 3.
-Something is in the street in front of the self-drinky car you are riding in.
-The cormust determine if it is human or another car.
+- 1. A person arrives in the emerging room of set of symptoms that could be attributed to 3 root cauces.

+A predict which condition the person has. - 2.
+An online banking service must be able to determine it a transaction is fraudulent or not on the basis of 18 address, past fransaction history, etc. - 3.
+Something is In the Street in front of a salf-dring car you are riding in.
+The kar must deformine if if B a human or another car.